tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 mandatory and could be skipped.

-One day, I sat down and imagined in my mind how I played FIFA on the old square house TV when turned off.
-I was developing abstract skills out of
+One day, I sat down and imagined in my mind how I played FIFA on the old square house TV when turned off. **I was developing abstract skills out of
-need: I couldn't have a decent computer or any at all.
+need: I couldn't have a decent computer or any at all**.

 They were learning and gaming times[^x][^x].
 I started from nothing at a fast learning rate, given the extreme limitations.